jbannick/hellokata-java/src/json/jackson/modularized/README.md

 To deploy this app:

-- You must have Java JRE 9 or greater installed on the destination computer
+- You must have Java JRE at or later than the release you used to build this installed on the destination computer

 1. Copy the mods, lib, and out directories and run.sh file to the destination computer and directory
 2. At the command line, cd to that location